Pages

 Movie Review: English Vinglish (Hindi)

 What happens when an ordinary, middle-class Indian housewife makes up her mind to change something about herself in order to bolster her self-esteem and earn the respect of her family?
-You get a wonderfully empowering film called English Vinglish.
+You get a wonderfully empowering movie called English Vinglish.

 ***Plot***